USDA-FSA/fsa-design-system/guides/content/punctuation.md

 ## Spaces

 Sentences should always be separated by a single space.
 AP Style agrees: [Never use two spaces](https://owl.english.purdue.edu/owl/resource/735/02/).
+Note that browsers collapse multiple spaces into one.

 ## Ampersands or plus signs